ZDDduesseldorf/audioexplorer-data-processor/README.md

 Further details about each processing stage are provided in the following sections.

 ## Datasets
-The displayed and used audio files are supplied from five different sources.
-In the beginning of the project our group did receive a data set directly from the researchers of the Oxford University, which was later replaced for a updated version.
-To enchance the avaiable data we used four additional external data sets...
+Current data is assembled from five different audio file sources.
+The foundation is a set of data provided directly by the cooperatating researchers of Oxford University, being cruical in measuring the projects criteria and therefor searching complementing datasets.
+To enchance the amount of data the following open-source data sets got imported:

 (Sharpen introduction and add number of audio files per source)